RESEARCH STARTER

 Chişinău is located near the center of Moldova.
 The city is situated along seven hills and is crossed by both the Bîc and Isnovat Rivers.
 Chişinău covers an area of about 120 square kilometers (46 square miles) and is divided into five sectors: Buiucani, Rîşcani, Ciocana, Botanica, and Centre.
 The Greater Chişinău area also includes a total of eighteen territorial administrative areas.

 Chişinău has a moderate climate with four distinct seasons.
 During the winter months, temperatures may drop as low as -20 degrees Celsius (-4 degrees Fahrenheit) but generally remain around -4 degrees Celsius (25 degrees Fahrenheit).
-Summer temperatures can range from 20 degrees Celsius (68 degrees Fahrenheit) to 40 degrees Celsius (104 degrees Fahrenheit), and droughts are common in the region.
+Summer temperatures can range from 20 degrees Celsius (68 degrees Fahrenheit) to 40 degrees Celsius (104 degrees Fahrenheit).
+Like the rest of Moldova, Chişinău has witnessed rising temperatures, shifts in precipitation patterns, and an increase in extreme weather events, including heatwaves and floods, with droughts remaining a persistent challenge.
+In response, the country has launched the National Climate Change Adaptation Programme, supported by international initiatives to improve disaster preparedness and climate resilience.

 People

-The ethnic diversity of Chişinău is primarily limited to Slavic persons from former Soviet states.
+Ethnic diversity in Chişinău includes a significant proportion of Slavic individuals from former Soviet states.
 As of the 2014 census, a little over 82 percent of the Moldovan population as a whole is Moldovan or Romanian, about 6 percent is Ukrainian, about 4 percent is Russian, and about 6 percent is Gagauzian or Bulgarian.
 In Chişinău, just over 67 percent of the population was Moldovan while over 14 percent was Romanian.

 The majority of the residents of Chişinău are either Christian or Jewish; most Christians are members of the Russian Orthodox Church.
 Freedom of religion is fully guaranteed by the constitution of the Republic of Moldova.